Single-crossing dominance: A preference lattice: Introduction

 \subsection{Related literature}

-Our work relates to the combinatorics literature on permutation lattices \parencite{BennettBirkhoff1994,Markowsky1991,DuquenneCherfouh1994}.
-Here the alternatives are $\mathcal{X} = \{1,\dots,n\}$ for some $n \in \N$, and the partial order $\gtrsim$ is the ordinary inequality.
-This means in particular that $\gtrsim$ is complete and that $\mathcal{X}$ is finite.
+Our work relates to the combinatorics literature on permutation lattices \parencite[e.g.][]{BennettBirkhoff1994,Markowsky1994,DuquenneCherfouh1994}.
+Here the alternatives are $\mathcal{X} = \{1,\dots,n\}$ for some $n \in \N$, and the partial order $\primgeq$ is the ordinary inequality.
+Thus $\primgeq$ is complete and $\mathcal{X}$ is finite.

-In this context, anti-symmetric (i.e. never-indifferent) preferences may be thought of as \emph{permutations,} and single-crossing dominance is known as the \emph{weak order}. \footnote{Also called the `right permutahedron order', or the `weak Bruhat order'.} It has been known since \textcite{GuilbaudRosenstiehl1963} and \textcite{YanagimotoOkamoto1969} that the set of all permutations equipped with the weak order is a (complete) lattice. \textcite{ChatelPilaudPons2018} extend this result to other sets of binary relations on $\mathcal{X}$.
+In this context, anti-symmetric (i.e. never-indifferent) preferences may be thought of as \emph{permutations,} and single-crossing dominance is known as the \emph{weak order} (or \emph{permutohedron order}).
+It has been known since \textcite{GuilbaudRosenstiehl1963} and \textcite{YanagimotoOkamoto1969} that the set of all permutations equipped with the weak order is a (complete) lattice.
 Our \hyperref[proposition:uniqueness]{uniqueness proposition} is a result along these lines.

-Since this literature assumes that $\gtrsim$ is complete, it certainly contains no analogue of our \hyperref[theorem:existence]{existence theorem}.
+Since this literature assumes that $\primgeq$ is complete, it certainly contains no analogue of our \hyperref[theorem:existence]{existence theorem}.
 We are not aware of any analogue of our \hyperref[theorem:characterisation]{characterisation theorem}, either.
-Besides avoiding the restrictive assumption that $\gtrsim$ is complete, we differ from this literature by allowing for preferences with indifferences and by permitting $\mathcal{X}$ to be of unrestricted cardinality.
+Besides avoiding the restrictive assumption that $\primgeq$ is complete, we differ from this literature by allowing for preferences with indifferences and by permitting $\mathcal{X}$ to be of unrestricted cardinality.